-- Healthcare Management: - Minimum 1 years of healthcare work experience - Physical exam and proof of immunizations verified by a physician prior to program start - Students will be drug tested prior to beginning the practicum component of the program. - Students may also be required to complete additional clearances and/or testing prior to beginning the practicum component of the program. - Heavy Diesel Construction Case Construction Emphasis - Valid PA driver's license. - Students will be required to take a Federal Motor Carrier Safety Administration (FMCSA) physical and drug screen and are subject to random testing while enrolled in the program. - ◆ Natural Gas Compression CAT/Ariel Emphasis - Valid PA driver's license. - Students will be required to take a Federal Motor Carrier Safety Administration (FMCSA) physical and drug screen and are subject to random testing while enrolled in the program.
+- ◆ Healthcare Management (AST) [Approved 97 Quarter Credit Hours] - Physical exam and proof of immunizations verified by a physician prior to clinical placement. - Students will be drug tested prior to beginning the practicum component of the program. - Students may also be required to complete additional clearances and/or testing prior to beginning the practicum component of the program. - Heavy Diesel Construction Case Construction Emphasis (AST) [Approved 95 Quarter Credit Hours] - Valid driver's license. - Students will be required to take a Federal Motor Carrier Safety Administration (FMCSA) physical and drug screen and are subject to random testing while enrolled in the program. - Natural Gas Compression CAT/ARIEL Emphasis (AST) [Approved 95 Quarter Credit Hours] - Valid driver's license. - Students will be required to take a Federal Motor Carrier Safety Administration (FMCSA) physical and drug screen and are subject to random testing while enrolled in the program.